tchannagiri/DSBplot/README.md

 * `graph.py`: takes as input a collection of the output directories of either `preprocess.py` or `comparison.py`, lays out alignment-sequences in all inputs, and plots a separate graph for each input.
 * `histogram.py`: takes as input an output directories of `preprocess.py` (outputs of `comparison.py` are not valid) and plots a histogram showing the type and position of variations (insertions, deletion, or substitutions) in the alignment-sequences.

 More information about each command is given in the following subsections.
+The the exposition, we use the notation `NAME` to refer to the value of a command-line parameter set by the user and the notation `--name` to refer to the parameter itself.
+The notation `file_name.ext` is also used to refer to file names, though the meaning should be clear from context.

 ### `preprocess.py`

 #### Input

-It is expected that the input FASTQ files to `preprocess.py` are *trimmed*, meaning that the adaptors have been removed.
-It is also expected that the region of DNA between these adaptors is exactly the region of DNA represented by the reference sequence.
-If a given read ihas been perfectly repaired, it should identical with the reference sequence (assuming no substitution errors due to library preparation or sequencing).
+We expect that the input FASTQ files to `preprocess.py` are *trimmed*, meaning that the adaptors have been removed.
+We also expected that the region of DNA between these adaptors is exactly the region of DNA represented by the reference sequence.
+This mean that if a given read represents a perfectly repaired DNA strand, it should identical with the reference sequence (assuming no substitution errors due to library preparation or sequencing).

 #### Substitutions in Bowtie 2

 The preprocessing pipeline produces two different versions of most files: one *ignoring* substitutions (suffix "withoutSubst") and another *keeping* substitutions (suffix "withSubst").
-The processing for files that ignore substitutions contains an extra step that takes the alginments output from Bowtie 2 and removes all substitutions (or mismatches) by converting them to matches.
-The reason for ignoring substitutions was we observed a similar patterns of subtitutions in both the experiment group (where DSBs had been induced in DNA) and control group (where no DSBs had been induced), indicating the subtitutions may largely be due to DNA damage in library preparation or sequencing errors rather than the DSB repair process.
+The processing for files that ignore substitutions contains an extra step that replaces alginment subsititions (mismatches) with perfect matches with the reference sequence.
+We chose to ignore substitutions in our analysis because we noticed a consistent distribution of substitutions occurring in both the experiment group (where DNA double-strand breaks were induced) and the control group (where no DSBs were induced).
+This suggests that the majority of substitutions were likely caused by DNA damage during library preparation or sequencing errors, rather than the process of repairing double-strand breaks.
 In the command `graph.py`, the `--subst_type` parameter controls whether to use the output with or without substitutions.
-The `histogram.py` command only uses the output with substitutions, since it is used to diagnose the similarity of the substitution profile between control and experiment.
+The `histogram.py` command only uses the output with substitutions, since it is partly used to examine the distribution of substitutions.

 #### Prepcocessing stages

 1. Align FASTQ reads against FASTA reference sequence.
-This stage has multiple inpute FASTQ files representing independent repeats (or biological/tehchnical replicates) of the experimental condition.
+This stage requires multiple input FASTQ files representing independent repeats or biological/tehchnical replicates of the experimental condition.
 The alignment is done independently for each of the input FASTQs.
-The output are [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) files.
-This stages requires the [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) commands `bowtie2-build-s` and `bowtie2-align-s` to be available on the PATH.
-The output directories are:
+The output of this steps is a set of [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) files.
+Please ensure that [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is installed and that the commands `bowtie2-build-s` and `bowtie2-align-s` are available on the PATH.
+The output directories of this stage are:
     * `0_bowtie2_build`: The Bowtie 2 index files built with `bowtie2-build-s`.
     * `0_sam`: The SAM file output from the alignment by `bowtie2-align-s`.
-2. Filter the resulting SAM files for alignments that represent NHEJ repair using various heuristics.
-This is done independently for each SAM files from stage 1.
-The stages of the filtering are:
+2. Filter each SAM file independently using various heuristics to discard alignments that don't represent NHEJ repair.
+The filtering process involves the following steps:
-    1. Discard "alignments" that represent a failed aligment in the SAM format.
+    1. Discard alignments that represent a failed/invalid aligment in the SAM format.
-    2. Discard alignments where the read sequence has length less than `MIN_LENGTH` (a parameter).
+    2. Discard alignments where the read sequence has length less than `MIN_LENGTH`.
     3. Discard alignment where the left-most (5'-most) position of the read does not align with the left-most position of the reference sequence.
-    4. If the in/del positions of the alignment are not adjacent to or around the DSB position, try and shift them towards the DSB position in such a way that remainder of the alignment stays roughly the same (the number of substitutions does not increase).
+    4. If the in/del positions of the alignment are not adjacent to or around the DSB position, try to shift them towards the DSB position in a way that keeps the number of substitutions roughly the same.
 If such a modification of the alignment cannot be found, discard the alignment.
     5. Finally, if the resulting alignment has in/dels that are not at consecutive positions, discard the alignment.
    If multiple reads have exactly the same nucleotide sequences but had different alignments with the reference, they will be forced to have the same alignment as the first such read encountered.
-Note, that while we require the left-most (5'-most) position on the read to align with the left-most on the reference, the same is not true for the right-most (3'-most) positions.
+Note that the left-most (5'-most) position on the read must align with the left-most position on the reference, but the same is not true for the right-most (3'-most) positions.
 This is because it is possible for reads to be too small and only capture the 5' primer but not the 3' primer.
-However, we require the read to at least length `DSB_POS + 1` (see parameter `--min_length`).
-The output will be tables (TSV format) that contain the unique alignments and their read counts.
-The output will be in the files `1_filter_nhej/[N].tsv`, where `[N]` is replaced with an integer representing the repeat number, in the same order they are specified on the command line.
+However, the read must have a length of at least `DSB_POS + 1`.
+The output is a set of tables in TSV format that contain the unique alignments and their read counts.
+The output is saved in files named `1_filter_nhej/[N].tsv`, where `[N]` is an integer representing the repeat number, in the same order they are specified on the command line.

-3. Combine the (potentially) multiple tables output from stage 2 into a single table (TSV format) with multiple frequency columns, one for each input.
+3. Combine the tables output from stage 2 into a single table with multiple frequency columns, one for each input.
 The output will be in `2_combine_repeat/out.tsv`.
 4. For each unique alignment in the output table of stage 3, extract the alignment-window around the DSB position.
-That is, the part of the alignment that corresponds to the positions in `DSB_POS - WINDOW_SIZE + 1` to `DSB_POS + WINDOW_SIZE`, where `DSB_POS` and `WINDOW_SIZE` are parameters.
+The alignment-window corresponds to the positions in the read sequence that cover `DSB_POS - WINDOW_SIZE + 1` to `DSB_POS + WINDOW_SIZE`.
 If different alignments become identical after extracting their windows, their read counts will be summed.
-We also require that *anchors* to be present on either side of the extracted windows to make sure that the variations near the DSB do not spill outside the window.
-Anchors are the parts of the alignment that correspond to the `ANCHOR_SIZE` (a parameter) nucleotides on the left (5') and right (3') of the window region.
-We require that each anchor have at most `ANCHOR_MISMATCHES` mismatches and no in/dels.
-The output is a table (TSV format).
+To ensure that variations near the DSB do not spill outside the window, *anchors* must be present on either side of the extracted windows.
+Anchors are the parts of the alignment that correspond to the `ANCHOR_SIZE` nucleotides on the left (5') and right (3') of the window region.
+Each anchor must have at most `ANCHOR_MISMATCHES` mismatches and no in/dels.
+The output is a table in TSV format.
 The output will be in directory `3_window`, in files `window_count_withoutSubst.tsv` and `window_count_withSubst.tsv`.
 The "withoutSubst" version of the output has substitutions in the alignment removed by replacing the nucleotide on the read sequence with perfect matches with the reference sequence.
 See [here](#substitutions-in-bowtie-2) for the justification of ignoring substitutions.
-5. Covert the raw read counts into frequencies in the range [0,1].
+5. Convert the raw read counts into frequencies in the range [0,1].
 This is done by dividing the read counts by the total number of reads in the library.
-Since the total number of reads in each sample might not be exactly the sum of the read counts (e.g., if the trimming process removed some reads), the total reads are input as a parameters.
+Since the total number of reads in each sample might not be exactly the sum of the read counts (e.g., if the trimming process removed some reads), the total reads are input using `--total_reads`.
 In this stage, the separate frequency columns for each repeat are collapsed into a single column by taking their mean.
-Also, the alignments whose minimum frequency across the repeats is below a user-defined threshold will be discarded.
-The output will be in the subdirectory `3_window`, in files:
+Also, alignments whose minimum frequency across the repeats is below `FREQ_MIN` will be discarded.
+The output will be in the subdirectory 3_window, in files:
   * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: Frequency tables with separate columns for the separate repeats.
   * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: The previous frequency tables with the minimum frequency filter applied.
-  * `window_freq_filter_mean_withSubst.tsv`/`window_freq_filter_mean_withoutSubst.tsv`: The previous frequency tables with the separate frequency columns for the repeats collapsed into a single columns by taking their mean.
+  * `window_freq_filter_mean_withSubst.tsv`/`window_freq_filter_mean_withoutSubst.tsv`: The previous frequency tables with the separate frequency columns for the repeats collapsed into a single column by taking their mean.
 6. Precompute data needed to plot the graphs, such as adjacency information and summary statistics of the graphs.
-Output in the subdirectory `4_graph`.
+The output will be in the subdirectory `4_graph`.
 7. Precompute data needed to plot the histograms, such as the position and frequency of the different types of variations.
-Output in the subirectory `5_histogram`.
+The output will be in the subdirectory `5_histogram`.

 #### Parameters

 FIXME ADDED NEW PARAMETER
 Output of `python preprocess.py --help`:
 ```
-usage: preprocess.py [-h] --input INPUT [INPUT ...] --output OUTPUT --ref_seq_file REF_SEQ_FILE --dsb_pos DSB_POS
+usage: preprocess.py [-h] --input INPUT [INPUT ...] --output OUTPUT --ref_seq_file REF_SEQ_FILE --dsb_pos DSB_POS [--min_length MIN_LENGTH]
                      [--window_size WINDOW_SIZE] [--anchor_size ANCHOR_SIZE] [--anchor_mismatches ANCHOR_MISMATCHES] --total_reads
                      TOTAL_READS [TOTAL_READS ...] [--freq_min FREQ_MIN] --label LABEL [--quiet]

 Perform alignment and preprocessing for raw FASTQ data.